Emma Kelly: Career

-For most of her life, Kelly drove around southern Georgia to play piano at various events.
-With Joe Odom, Kelly was a co-owner of the short-lived Emma's piano bar in an old cotton warehouse on River Street in Savannah, Georgia.
-The bar was forced to close after Odom squandered its earnings.
+For most of her life, Kelly drove around southern Georgia to play piano at various events, including daily visits to Savannah.
+On Sunday mornings, she was guaranteed to be found attending her church, First Baptist in Statesboro, even if she had returned home from an event in the early hours.
+Kelly played the piano for the Sunday school and sang in the church choir.
+In September 1985, she became co-owner, with Joe Odom, of Emma's Piano Lounge in an old cotton warehouse on River Street in Savannah.
+She held her 70th birthday party there in 1988.
+The bar was forced to close in 1991 after Odom squandered its earnings.
+Odom died that November, aged 43.
 "He could do you wrong.
-And he did me wrong," Kelly said in 1997, six years after Odom's death.
+And he did me wrong," Kelly said in 1997.
 "But I miss Joe.
 I get a little teary-eyed thinking about him.
 He had a flair for coming up with good ideas."